Beerburrum, Queensland: Education

 Beerburrum State School is a government primary (Prep-6) school for boys and girls at 8 Beerburrum Road (26.9569°S 152.9572°E).
 In 2017, the school had an enrolment of 92 students with 11 teachers (7 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).

+There are no secondary schools in Beerburrum.
+The nearest government secondary schools are Beerwah State High School (to Year 12) in Beerwah to the north, Woodford State School (to Year 10) in Woodford to the west, and Caboolture State High School (to Year 12) in Caboolture to the south.

 Amenities

 The Sunshine Coast Regional Council operates a mobile library service which visits the school on Beerburrum Road.

+Beerburrum School of Arts is at 7 Anzac Avenue (26.95932°S 152.95725°E).
+It has capacity for 100 people.

 Transport

-The Beerburrum railway station is on the North Coast railway line, a coastal route connecting from Brisbane through to Cairns.
+The Beerburrum railway station, situated in Beerburrum, QLD, serves as a vital stop along the North Coast railway line—a key link connecting Brisbane to Cairns over a 1,681-kilometre stretch.
+Translink operates a number of bus routes across Beerburrum that provide further connectivity within the Sunshine Coast Hinterland.